 Attorney General Jeff Sessions faced testing questions from his former colleagues on the Senate Judiciary Committee – forcing him to repeatedly deny any improper contacts with the Russian government during the 2016 US presidential campaign.

-Sessions responded with “It did hurt me to hear you say I’m part of a façade, I’m not part of a façade,” Sessions said.
+“It did hurt me to hear you say I’m part of a façade, I’m not part of a façade.”

 The committee discussed a large number of topics including Russian interference in the 2016 US Presidential election, immigration and criminal justice reform, Sessions also debated executive privilege with committee Democrats.